bangaloresolutionshub/essbase/Lab16/LabGuide16.md

  ![](./images/image16_9.png "")

-Or you can make use of the provided Smart View analysis Excel workbook to perform what if analysis.
+Or you can make use of provided Smart View analysis xls (use ‘Submit_Data’ tab in this excel file to submit data) to perform what if analysis.

  ![](./images/extrasmall_2.png "")